 We understand that you may not have the time to do a full-time degree, so our CPD pathways allow you to study flexibly, in the way that best suits you.
 The structure, mode of delivery and level of support allow you to progress towards a qualification at postgraduate certificate, postgraduate diploma or Masters level.

 This pathway enables clinicians in the musculoskeletal field to advance their practice.
 All students will engage in material related to clinical decision making and there are options available to advance clinical skills, including injection therapy and independent prescribing.
 There is flexibility within this pathway for students to direct their learning to topics of personal interest.
+We: